 When you think of webinars, most folks think of having to be there, actually hosting the webinar.

-Having on-going webinars, even if it's on-demand, allows you to cover the more technical topics that you talk about over and over again.
+Having ongoing webinars, even if they're on-demand, allows you to cover the more technical topics you talk about over and over again.

-So for Leadfeeder, that might be where to put my tracking tag for Leadfeeder?
+So, for Leadfeeder, is that where I put my tracking tag?
 How do I set up my Google Analytics connection?
 That stuff is basic in the setup, but essential to get right.

 Creating a standing webinar time for those topics — or even a recorded webinar — allows you to reach thousands of people all at once.